andrewkwolek/dynamic-visual-slam/README.md

 ```

 ### Semantic Filtering
-/**
- * @brief Configure object classes to exclude from SLAM features
- * @see backend.cpp for semantic processing pipeline
- */

 Configure which object classes to filter in `backend.cpp`:
 ```cpp
 // Objects to exclude from SLAM features